The main character of your story will attract the most star power when it comes to casting. But are they the same as the protagonist?

 But remember, the hero of the story can be different than the main character.

 The word comes from the Ancient Greek, "protagonistes."
 It literally means, “the one who plays the first part.”
-The opposite of a protagonist is an antagonist.
+The opposite is an antagonist.

 What sets the hero of the story apart?